PencilCode/pencilcode/README.md

 To experiment with PencilCode, you will want to run a local copy of the site's frontend.

-To start the dev server (by default it runs on localhost:8008):
+To start the https version of the dev server (by default it runs on localhost:8008):

 <pre>
-grunt devserver
+grunt sdevserver
 </pre>

+(Without the s it runs http instead of https.)

 To use the devserver, modify DNS resolution so *.pencilcode.net.dev points to localhost.
 For example, with chrome on OSX, add a couple aliases to your .profile by running the following:

 <pre>
 cat &gt;&gt; ~/.profile &lt;&lt;EOF